Azerbaijan - geography

 Azerbaijan - language

 The official language is Azerbaijani.
-In addition, there are the minority
+According to AllCityPopulation.com, there are the minority

 languages Russian and Armenian, which are spoken by resp. approximately 7% and approximately 6%